CipherOps-blog/CipherOps/articles/post-quantum-algorithms/nist-2024/sphincs-plus.md

 ### 2.2 Pseudorandomness

-SPHINCS+ also requires the hash functions to behave as pseudorandom functions (PRFs) when keyed.
+SPHINCS+ also requires the hash functions to behave as pseudorandom functions when keyed.
 Formally, for a random key $K$:

 $$\left| \Pr[\mathcal{A}^{F_K(\cdot)} = 1] - \Pr[\mathcal{A}^{R(\cdot)} = 1] \right| \leq \epsilon_{\text{prf}}$$